 IntraLase LASIK is a 100% blade-free approach to creating your LASIK flap.

-LASIKTraditionally, doctors have used an instrument called a microkeratome for the creation of LASIK flaps.
-The flap is the thin flap of corneal tissue that the doctor folds back in order to perform your LASIK procedure.
+Traditionally, surgeons have used an instrument called a microkeratome for the creation of LASIK flaps.
+The flap is the thin flap of corneal tissue that the surgeon folds back in order to perform your LASIK procedure.
 Instead of a microkeratome blade, your board-certified ophthalmologists at Shepard Eye Center now can create the LASIK flap without a blade ever touching your eye.